Daniel-Pino-2000/CS-11-C-Virtual-Machine/README.md

 #VirtualMachine

+This is the final assignment of the CS11 C Caltech lectures.

 Project Description:
 CS11C Assignment 8.
 This application implements an extremely simple virtual machine but powerful enough to do complex computations.
 The virtual machine is implemented as a struct which contains the following: